10 Ways to Be a Considerate Summertime Neighbor

 Too little: If the neighbors are mowing your lawn or pulling your weeds, it may be a sign that your yard isn't meeting the bare minimum.
 An overgrown, unkempt yard can lower property values, anger the neighbors and attract dangerous vermin.

-Just right: No reasonable person (at least nobody outside a covenant-controlled HOA) expects every yard to be worthy of a magazine cover, but during the summer, your neighbors rightly expect you to mow regularly and do your part to minimize weeds.
+Just right: No reasonable person (at least nobody outside a covenant-controlled HOA) expects every yard to be worthy of a magazine cover, but during the summer, your neighbors rightly expect you to mow regularly (or hire a landscaper) and do your part to minimize weeds.
 Also offer to water neighbors' plants while they are away.
 Hopefully they will reciprocate the offer.

 Too much: Sometimes too much courtesy can be a curse.
 "I didn't want to make any noise" is no excuse for not mending a broken fence.